Doris Eaton Travis: Theatre

-After The Blue Bird, in 1912, the three Eaton sisters and their younger brother Joe began appearing in various plays and melodramas for the Poli Stock Company.
+After The Blue Bird, in 1912, the three Eaton sisters and their younger brother Joe began appearing in plays and melodramas for the Poli Stock Company.
 They quickly gained reputations as professional, reliable, and versatile actors, and were rarely out of work.

 In 1915, all three sisters appeared in a new production of The Blue Bird for Poli.
 Doris and Mary were given the starring roles of Mytyl and Tyltyl.
 The siblings were subsequently invited to reprise their roles for a New York and road tour of the play, produced by the Shubert Brothers.
 When the show closed, Doris and her brother Charles, who had followed his four siblings into show business, resumed their work with Poli and appeared together in their first Broadway show, Mother Carey's Chickens at the Cort Theatre.
-The entire Eaton family relocated to New York City, where the children pursued their careers in various stage projects.
+The entire Eaton family relocated to New York City, where the children pursued their careers in stage projects.

 Ziegfeld Follies

 By 1918, Pearl Eaton had become a dancer and assistant to the director with the Ziegfeld Follies.
-The Follies were a series of elaborate musical revues on Broadway in New York City from 1907 through 1931.
+The Follies were a series of elaborate musical revues on Broadway in New York City from 1907 to 1931.
 Inspired by the Folies Bergère of Paris, the Follies were conceived and produced by Florenz Ziegfeld.
 When Travis accompanied Pearl to a rehearsal, dance supervisor Ned Wayburn spotted her and hired her for a role in the summer touring company of the 1918 Follies.

 The day she finished the eighth grade, Travis began rehearsals to become a Ziegfeld Girl in the Follies.
-To circumvent child labor laws and the attention of the Gerry Society, she performed under the stage names "Doris Levant" (her young niece's name) and "Lucille Levant".
+To circumvent child labour laws and the attention of the Gerry Society, she performed under the stage names "Doris Levant" (her young niece's name) and "Lucille Levant".
 As soon as she turned sixteen, she began using her real name again.
 Wayburn was one of only a few people who were aware of her true age, and arranged for her mother to accompany her on the Follies tour as a paid member of the company.

-Travis would associate with Ziegfeld for several years, appearing in the 1918, 1919, and 1920 editions of the Ziegfeld Follies and the 1919 Midnight Frolics.
+Travis was associated with Ziegfeld for several years, appearing in the 1918, 1919, and 1920 editions of the Ziegfeld Follies and the 1919 Midnight Frolics.
 She was the understudy to star Marilyn Miller.
 Travis was not the only member of the Eaton family to prosper in the show: by 1922, siblings Mary, Pearl, Doris, Joe, and ten-year-old Charles had all performed in one edition of the Follies or another.
 Her last appearance with the Follies was in the 1920 edition.